iterative/dvc.org/content/docs/command-reference/import-url.md

   speed up the operation.

 - `--version-aware` - capture [cloud versioning] information of the current version when importing the file.
+DVC will always [pull](/doc/command-reference/pull) the versioned data from the source and will not [push](/doc/command-reference/push) an additional copy to remote storage.

 - `--desc <text>` - user description of the data.